 A few years ago, an elderly couple living in an independent living apartment at a Bethesda retirement community went to the hospital.
 The wife, who was in an advanced stage of dementia, had become ill.

 Given her age and health complications, coupled with her dementia, doctors at the hospital presented the husband with two choices – putting in a feeding tube or allowing her to pass away with comfort measures.

-Chandelle drove to the hospital and sat with the husband for several hours.
-“We talked, we cried, we reminisced,” she says.
-Finally, the husband decided to bring his wife back to their apartment, and Chandelle arranged for hospice care and additional private duty services.
+After hours of talking with the Care Management team, the husband finally decided to bring his wife back to their apartment, and the team arranged for hospice care and additional private duty services.

 Today, this couple is still living in that independent living apartment at their Bethesda retirement community.

 A fair way to think of the Care Management team is to compare it to the of a guide.
 Care managers often enter the picture when senior residents begin to struggle in independent living.
 Many times, their involvement begins after the staff report some behavioral or physical concerns.

 Once a person’s health, abilities or behaviors begin to decline, an assessment is arranged that involves checking with a resident’s physician, examining nutritional needs, and determining what personal care and medical services should be added.
 Residents may need to be escorted to doctor appointments, need errands run, or need help sorting their mail or with bill-paying tasks.

 Knowing The Ins and Outs of Senior Care

 The care management team know how to navigate the healthcare system, help arrange for veterans benefits, and can counsel family members and residents who have difficult healthcare decisions to make.